Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Conclusions

 \item The volume filling factor of the hot gas phase in the outflow is higher than that of the warm and cold phases, but most of the mass is concentrated in dense gas clouds and filaments with warm ($\sim 10^4\,\rm K$) and cold ($\sim 10^2\,\rm K$) temperatures.
 Hot gas occupies $>90$ per cent of the volume of outflowing gas, but it only contains $\sim 15$ per cent of its mass.
 On the other hand, the warm and cold gas phases only occupy $\sim 5$ per cent of the volume, but they have $\sim 80$ per cent of its mass and a high 2D covering fraction when projected along a line-of-sight (in agreement with \citealt{2020MNRAS.491.5056L}).

-\item Similarly to \citet{2020MNRAS.499.2173B} we find that radiative outflows also contain some imprints of the initial density structure of multicloud systems.
-While the density PDFs of radiative models evolve into similar bi-modal distributions, the vertical extent, travelled distance, and dense-gas entrainment properties differ in solenoidal and compressive models.
-Porous (compressive) multicloud layers result in more extended vertical outflows than compact (solenoidal) multicloud layers, but dense gas is more efficiently produced in the latter.
-Thus, solenoidal multicloud layers facilitate the entrainment of dense gas as their outflows reach larger distances and velocities than their compressive counterparts.
+\item Similarly to \citetalias{2020MNRAS.499.2173B} we find that radiative outflows also contain some imprints of the initial density structure of multicloud systems.
+While the density PDFs of radiative models evolve into similar bi-modal distributions, the vertical extent, travelled distance, and dense-gas entrainment properties differ in compact solenoidal and porous compressive models.
+Porous multicloud layers result in more extended vertical outflows than compact multicloud layers, but dense gas is more efficiently produced in the latter.
+Thus, compact multicloud layers facilitate the entrainment of dense gas as their outflows reach larger distances and velocities than their porous counterparts.

 \item Our simulations have important implications for the H\,{\sc i} outflow observed in the GC (\citealt{2013ApJ...770L...4M,2020ApJ...888...51L}).
 We show that H\,{\sc i} gas, with column number densities $N_{\rm H\,{\scriptstyle I}}=10^{19}$--$10^{-21}\,\rm cm^{-2}$, can travel at least $\sim 100$--$200\,\rm pc$, reach average speeds $\sim 200$--$300\,\rm km\,s^{-1}$, and acquire FWHM velocity dispersions $\sim 20$--$37\,\rm km\,s^{-1}$ within $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$.
 A molecular gas counterpart is also present, and the trends seen towards the end of our simulations also suggest that H\,{\sc i} gas could move even farther away.
 Investigating the terminal velocities of these components would require studying these systems in larger computational domains.